AdaCore/training_material/courses/comprehensive_rust_training/170_iterators/03_helpers.rst

    about them.

 -  Many of these helper methods take the original iterator and produce a new iterator with different behavior.
-These are know as "iterator adapter methods".
+These are know as :dfn:`iterator adapter methods`.

 -  Some methods, like :rust:`sum` and :rust:`count`, consume the iterator and pull all of the elements out of it.